upspin/upspin/doc/security.md

 ## Server Management

-We're currently running our Store server (for encrypted bulk file content), Directory server (for metadata), and Key server (for keys and location of directory server) on Google Cloud Platform at domain name `upspin.io`.
+We're currently running our Storage server (for encrypted bulk file content), Directory server (for metadata), and Key server (for keys and location of directory server) on Google Cloud Platform at domain name `upspin.io`.